 Though not exactly clear, De Quervain syndrome is thought to be a repetitive strain injury especially in repeated postures where the thumb is held in abduction and extension to be predisposing factors.
 Repeated pinching, grasping, pulling or pushing have been considered at increased risk.
 Intensive mouse/trackball use and typing have also been implicated.
-Bowling, golf and fly-fishing, piano-playing, and sewing and knitting hav associated.
+Bowling, golf and fly-fishing, piano-playing, and sewing and knitting have associated.

 Women are affected more often than men especially during and after pregnancy.
-Hormonal changes, fluid retention and baby lifting are also said to be contributory. more Mothers of infants, day care workers and other persons who repetitively lift infants are said to be at risk.
+Hormonal changes, fluid retention, and baby lifting are also said to be contributory. more Mothers of infants, daycare workers and other persons who repetitively lift infants are said to be at risk.

 Presentation of De Quervain Tenosynovitis

-Patients generally complain of pain near base of thumb which may or may not be accompanied by swelling.
+Patients generally complain of pain near the base of thumb which may or may not be accompanied by swelling.
 Grasping or pinching may be difficult.
 In untreated cases, the pain may spread to thumb, forearm or both.

 There would be tenderness at the radial styloid.
-There may thickening over the radial styloid making it more prominent.
+There may be thickening over the radial styloid making it more prominent.
 Tenderness is absent over the muscle bellies proximally.

-Here is demonstration of Finkelstein test.
+Here is a demonstration of the Finkelstein test.

 Radiographs are generally negative and are not necessary for diagnosis but should be obtained to rule out other conditions.
 Radiographs may be helpful in differentiating osteoarthritis at the thumb carpometacarpal joint or who is suffering from both conditions.

-Treatmentn of De Quervain Tenosynovitis
+Treatment of De Quervain Tenosynovitis

 Corticosteroid injection of into the sheath of the first dorsal compartment reduces tendon thickening and inflammation.
-Usually one injection is enough but about 50% require a second one after about a month.
+Usually, one injection is enough but about 50% require a second one after about a month.